Wikipedia provides an opportunity for contributors to have their own page. My User Page at Wikipedia was deleted. I argue here against that decision.

 My personal website (the one you are currently viewing) receives many visits from those who visit Wikipedia.
 Not once have I receive a single word of negative feedback from these visitors, nor from an editor at Wikipedia about their view of my user page until its sudden disappearance.
 I was notified my user page was to be removed.
 Nothing was edited, nor were any suggestions for changes made, it was simply deleted.
 I view this not only as a failure to respect someone's time and effort to create content at Wikipedia, but as a misuse of power by someone in authority.

 Judge for yourself as to whether you believe I was misusing Wikipedia as a promotional tool, or as a context to inform visitors about me.
-In other words, do you view this as marketing, or information that is of potential value?
+In other words, do you view this as marketing, or information that is of potential value commercially?
 A screenshot of the page before its deletion follows.
 Note once again that this was not a searchable article at Wikipedia, but a user's page:

 It seems clear from the editor's actions and comments they were skeptical about my intentions, however I urged them to think more carefully about how they make decisions about the deletion of pages at Wikipedia.
-I understand it is unlikely that my user page will ever be reactivated, however I am concerned that editors at Wikipedia have a closed view of what defines a user page contribution, and that their actions not only dissuade those who genuinely wish to make the world a better place from contributing, but also undermine Wikipedia's authority as an open and inclusive publication.
+I understand it is unlikely that my user page will ever be reactivated, however I am concerned that editors at Wikipedia have a closed view of what defines a user page contribution, and that their actions not only dissuade those who genuinely wish to make the world a better place by contributing, but also undermine Wikipedia's authority as an open and inclusive publication.